-During the year 2015-16 there was no activity in Mica group of your company.
-Pursuantto rule 8(3) of Companies (Accounts) Rules 2014 a statement on conservation of energy isannexed to this report.
+During the year 2016-17 there was no production activity in (Mica group) of yourcompany.
+Hence the provisions of Rule 8(3) of Companies (Accounts) Rules 2014 are notapplicable.

 PARTICULARS OF EMPLOYEES

-Pursuant to provisions of Rule 5(2) of The Companies (Appointment and Remuneration ofManagerial Personnel) Rules as amended from time to time it is stated that there were noemployees who were in receipt of remuneration exceeding Rs 60 lakhs per annum or Rs 5.00lakhs per month during the year 2015-16.
+Pursuant to provisions of Rule 5(2) of The Companies (Appointment and Remuneration ofManagerial Personnel) Rules as amended from time to time it is stated that there were noemployees who were in receipt of remuneration exceeding Rs.60 lakhs per annum or Rs.
+5.00lakhs per month during the year 2016-17.

-Following are the changes in the Board of Directors of your company since 1st April2015: -
+Following are the changes in the Board of Directors of your company since 1st April2016: -

 |Name of the Director ||Category ||Date of Appointment/ Cessation ||Appointment/ Cessation |